Papa (TV series)

-Papa is a Korean drama that aired on KBS2 from January 3 to February 29, 1996 with a total of 18 episodes.
+Papa (Korean: 파파) is a 1996 South Korean television series that aired on KBS2 from January 3 to February 29, 1996 with a total of 18 episodes.

 Synopsis

 Prologue

 The prologue of the story is not shown in the first episode, but is revealed through flashbacks in various parts of the drama series, notably when a character is thinking about his past experiences.

 Choi Hyun-joon was a university student who met Han Se-yung and fell in love, during his years in a university.
-Se-yung became pregnant with Heun-heun prior to their marriage.
-Their friend, Hee-min, was secretly in love with Choi and frequently met with Choi to assist his writing.
-Se-yung often saw the couple in intimate conversations sharing laughter etc., right until Hee-min decided to go to America to further her studies, due in part to relation problems which developed between Choi and Han.
+Se-yung became pregnant with Se-Byeol prior to their marriage.
+Their friend, Hye-min, was secretly in love with Choi and frequently met with Choi to assist his writing.
+Se-yung often saw the couple in intimate conversations sharing laughter etc., right until Hye-min decided to go to America to further her studies, due in part to relation problems which developed between Choi and Han.
 Han later decided to file a divorce with Choi shortly after.

 Episodes 1-8

 Hyun-joon, a university professor and a best-selling novelist, who is the father of a six-year-old daughter, lived with his two roommates who are his friend and ex-brother-in-law, Han In-pyo.
 Han In-pyo is a loafer who frequently hangs out with his girlfriends and squanders away his time at home on music, movies, and calling girlfriends.
 He came to live in Choi's house immediately after his water supply was cut off while washing his face.
 In-pyo's water supply and electricity were cut off for he had owed the electrical supply board a large sum of unpaid fees.

 A conflict happened when In-pyo met Yong Gong, who also appeared after renting a room from Choi.
 He tried to punch Gong, as he (mistakenly) was angry at Gong for flirting with Se-yung at the bar, and letting her off altogether by boarding a taxi by herself.
 Se-yung was surprised to find Gong in Choi's house as well as a son.
-Yong-min heaved a sigh.

 His friend, Yong Gong, was a widower who worked as a Chinese physician.
 His wife died the previous year (1995) after a car accident.
 Yong Gong also had a naughty and greedy son, Jae-hong.
-Yong Gong eventually fell in love with Yoon Hye-won, who doted on his son.
+Yong Gong eventually fell in love with Yoon Hye-won, a pharmacist who doted on his son.
 They first met after Hye-won brought Jae-hung into her pharmacy as he ran, fell, and injured himself when he was following Hye-won doing exercises.